 Experts in Spine Stabilization

 Our doctors use a multidisciplinary approach to address damage to the vertebrae of the spine in people with multiple myeloma.
-Memorial Sloan Kettering’s spine tumor team includes international leaders in neurosurgery, orthopaedic surgery, radiation oncology, and neuroradiology who are innovators in the field.
+MSK’s spine tumor team includes international leaders in neurosurgery, orthopedic surgery, radiation oncology, and neuroradiology.

-Our interventional radiology team uses nonsurgical techniques to stabilize the spine and repair vertebral fractures prior to radiation therapy or surgery.
-These minimally invasive therapies are also used to provide pain relief for tumors that do not respond to radiation.
+Our interventional radiology team uses nonsurgical techniques to stabilize the spine and repair fractures in the vertebrae before radiation therapy or surgery.
+These minimally invasive therapies provide pain relief for tumors that do not respond to radiation.

-In a therapy called vertebroplasty, the physician injects a special kind of bone cement directly into a collapsed vertebra.
-Another technique is kyphoplasty, in which a small balloon called a tamp is inserted into the vertebral body and inflated.
-This creates a space into which the bone cement is then injected.
-The procedures are usually performed on an outpatient basis and can help improve your mobility and quality of life.
+In a therapy called vertebroplasty, the doctor injects a special kind of bone cement directly into a collapsed vertebra.
+Another technique is kyphoplasty.
+For this therapy, a small balloon called a tamp is inserted into the vertebra and inflated.
+This creates a space into which the bone cement is injected.
+The procedures are usually performed on an outpatient basis and can help improve mobility and quality of life.

-In patients for whom kyphoplasty is not effective, our interventional radiology team is beginning to explore the efficacy of inserting a stabilizing rod through the skin to provide spine support and avoid the need for surgery.
+For people for whom a kyphoplasty is not effective, our interventional radiology team is exploring whether it helps to insert a stabilizing rod through the skin for spine support.
+This could avoid the need for surgery.